mschmidty/bio_notes/web_dev_notes/_posts/2020-01-03-django-simple-json-response-with-a-relationship-value-returned.md

     family = models.ForeignKey(Family, on_delete = models.PROTECT, null = True)
 ```

 Here we have two tables with various fields.
-There is a one to many relationship between the `Family` and the `plant_basics` model.
+There is a one-to-many relationship between the `Family` and the `plant_basics` model.

-To return json data to a url that you can use on any page on your site, put the followoing in your `appname/view.py` file:
+To return json data to a url that you can use on any page on your site, put the following in your `appname/view.py` file:

 ```python
 from django.http import JsonResponse